 3.2 Build with URL

 URLs are specially designed for Git repositories.
-In this case, the build command clones the Git repository and use the cloned repository as context.
+In this case, the build command clones the Git repository and uses the cloned repository as context.
 The Dockerfile at the root of the repository is used as Dockerfile.
-Alternatively to http or https, you can specify an arbitrary Git repository by using the
+Alternatively to HTTP or HTTPS, you can specify an arbitrary Git repository by using the

 git@ schema.
 For a GitHub repository, we can use docker build as follows:

 This will read a Dockerfile from STDIN without context.
 It is commonly used to send a compressed file.
 The Supported formats are bzip2, gzip, and gz.
 For example: